dblevin1/docassemble-Scheduler/README.md

 # docassemble.Scheduler

-This is a docassemble extension that uses [APScheduler](https://apscheduler.readthedocs.io/) to setup a scheduler
+This is a docassemble extension that uses [APScheduler](https://apscheduler.readthedocs.io/) to setup a scheduler that is interview independent.
+The scheduling system built into docassemble needs a existing interview session with allow_cron=True to work and only has hourly granularity.
+This package allows you to setup a scheduler with fine grain control of the execution params.

 ## Usage